renozheng9/Codelover/README.md

 # Codelover
-This repository is for web development group of token team.
+This repository is for web development group of Token team.